-- 1. Development must have no significant adverse impact on local air quality. - Development proposals within or affecting the A2 Air Quality Management Area should include measures that will avoid any worsening of air quality and lead to improvements in air quality within that area. within or affecting the A2 Air Quality Management Area must include features to avoid any worsening of air quality or to improve air quality. - 3.
+- 1. Development must have no significant adverse impact on local air quality. - 2.
+Development proposals within or affecting the A2 Air Quality Management Area should include measures that will avoid any worsening of air quality and lead to improvements in air quality within that area. - 3.
 Development that generates additional car journeys should include tree planting using native species or other design or landscape features to help improve air quality.